-SERVICE OR SUPPLY IN-NETWORK OUT-OF-NETWORK Outpatient surgery (including ambulatory surgical centers) 100% of the allowed amount, subject to a \$200 facility copayment 80% of the allowed amount, subject to the calendar year deductible Emergency room - medical emergency 100% of the allowed amount, subject to a \$200 facility copayment 100% of the allowed amount, subject to a \$200 facility copayment Emergency room - accident 100% of the allowed amount, no deductible or copayment 100% of the allowed amount, no deductible or copayment when services are rendered within 72 hours of the accident; after 72 hours 80% of the allowed amount, subject to the calendar year deductible Outpatient diagnostic lab, X-ray, and pathology 100% of the allowed amount, no deductible or copayment 80% of the allowed amount, subject to the calendar year deductible Outpatient dialysis, IV therapy, chemotherapy, and radiation therapy 100% of the allowed amount, no deductible or copayment 80% of the allowed amount, subject to the calendar year deductible Services billed by the facility for an emergency room visit when the patient's condition does not meet the definition of a medical emergency (including any lab and X-ray exams and other diagnostic tests associated with the emergency room fee) 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible

-SERVICE OR SUPPLY IN-NETWORK OUT-OF-NETWORK Outpatient hospital services or supplies not listed above 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Outpatient surgery (including ambulatory surgical centers) 100% of the allowed amount, subject to a \$150 outpatient facility copayment 80% of the allowed amount, subject to the calendar year deductible Emergency room - medical emergency 100% of the allowed amount, subject to a \$150 outpatient facility copayment 100% of the allowed amount, subject to a \$150 facility copayment Emergency room - accident If you have a medical emergency as defined by the plan after 72 hours of an accident, refer to "Emergency room-medical emergency" above 100% of the allowed amount, no deductible or copayment 100% of the allowed amount, no deductible or copayment when services are rendered within 72 hours of the accident; after 72 hours 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible when services are rendered after 72 hours of the accident and not a medical emergency as defined by the plan Outpatient diagnostic lab, X-ray, and pathology 100% of the allowed amount, no deductible or copayment 80% of the allowed amount, subject to the calendar year deductible Note: In Alabama, precertification is required for certain services.
+Go to www.AlabamaBlue.com for more information about this.
+If precertification is not obtained, no benefits will be payable under the plan.
+Outpatient dialysis, IV therapy, chemotherapy, and radiation therapy 100% of the allowed amount, no deductible or copayment 80% of the allowed amount, subject to the calendar year deductible Services billed by the facility for an emergency room visit when the patient's condition does not meet the definition of a medical emergency (including any lab and X-ray exams and other diagnostic tests associated with the emergency room fee) 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible Outpatient hospital services or supplies not listed above and not listed in the section of this booklet called Other Covered Services 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible Intensive outpatient services and partial hospitalization for mental health disorders and substance abuse 100% of the allowed amount, subject to a \$30 copayment 80% of the allowed amount, subject to the calendar year deductible